anuwu/ERPLAG-Compiler/README.md

 Additionally, ensure to remove the repository from the environment PATH in **Windows**.

 No need to do this step for **Linux/macOS** unless you have installed it manually and added to path.

-## Issues

-   - Lexical/Parsing errors are not displayed in the best manner possible, but the compiler handles such errors well and doesn't crash
-   - I'm aware that the installation script doesn't handle Gentoo distributions (yet), which use the portage package manager.
-Please install the dependencies on your own.
-In any case, if you're not able to get ERPLAG compiler running on your system, feel free to leave me a message

-Thank you!